rdev610/ShopifyInternChallenge2022/README.md

 # Shopify Backend Summer Internship Challenge 2022
 ## ABOUT
 This is a web application that tracks the inventory for a logistics company.

 To use the application the user must sign-up/login first.

-Once logged in the user can add, delete, read, adn update the products in the application.
+Once logged in the user can add, delete, read, and  update the products in the application.
 The user can also press a button that wille xport the product data into a CSV file.

 ## To run the app locally
-Download and install Visual Studio Code
+Download and install [Visual Studio Code](https://code.visualstudio.com/) if you do not already have Visual Studio Code.

 Install the Python extension on Visual Studio Code.
 You can either go to the link or directly add in your VS code:
 Install a version of Python 3.
 Options include:
 (All operating systems) A download from python.org;